 People

-John Shepard (1765 - 1837) - one of the early pioneers of the Sayre area.
+John Shepard (1765 - 1837) - one of the early pioneers of the Valley area.
 He was born in Connecticut, and came to the Valley in 1784 at the age of 19.
 He worked as a clerk in Tioga Point.
-Four years later he purchased a grist mill and saw mill in Milltown on Tioga Creek (now known as Shepard Creek) By the end of the 1700s he also owned a fulling mill, and oil mill and a distillery.
+Four years later, at the age of 23, he purchased 600 acres of land hincluding a grist mill and saw mill in Milltown on Tioga Creek (now known as Shepard Creek). which became known as Milltown.
+Milltown was rightfully named with having the only grist and sawmills on the Susquehanna River between Binghamton, New York, and Wyoming, Pennsylvania.
+Shepard went on to build more industries in Milltown, eventually acquiring thousands and thousands of acres of property.
+By the end of the 1700s he also owned a fulling mill, and oil mill and a distillery.
 John Shepard became one of the most successful business men of his time.
-He donated the land for Rest Cemetery located on the corner of Bradford and Hoover Streets in Sayre, where he and many of his family are buried.
-This was also the site of the first log cabin school in the area.

 Howard Elmer (1833 - 1892) A Waverly banker who had a vision for the Pine Plains located between Waverly and Athens.
 In 1870, Mr. Elmer, and other investors purchased the Plains and proceeded to convince Asa Packer to locate a new railroad repair facility on this land.
 A rail executive who helped Mr. Elmer cement the deal was rewarded by having the town named for him - he was Robert H. Sayre.

-Robert H. Sayre (1824 - 1907) Mr. Sayre was an engineer who started his career in the canal business then moved into railroading.
-He was the chief engineer for the development of the Lehigh Valley Railroad system.
-As the LVRR pushed north to join the New York state railroads he was convinced by Howard Elmer to build a major railroad repair facility on some available farm land on the New York, Pennsylvania border.
-In recognition for building the facility, Mr. Elmer named the town Sayre.
+Robert Sayre 1824 - 1907) was an engineer who started his career in the canal business then moved into railroading.
+Robert Sayre would become the chief engineer for the development of the Lehigh Valley Railroad system.
+As the Lehigh Valley Rail Road pushed north to join the Erie Railroad in Waverly, New York.
+Howard Elmer convinced Robert Sayre to build a major railroad repair facility on some available farm land on the New York, Pennsylvania border.
+Sayre visited the area when before Sayre was built.
+He saw Pine Plains to become part of the Lehigh Valley Railroad.
+It is said, Sayre expressed to Elmer the area would make a good location for a city.
+Sayre committed to building the L.V.R.R. workshops and Elmer named the town in Sayre’s honor.

 Dr. Donald Guthrie was born in Wilkes-Barre, PA in 1880 the son of a prominent Pennsylvania family and physician.
 His formal education was completed at Yale University, the Medical School at the University of Pennsylvania where he received his Doctor of Medicine degree.
 He served a one-year internship at Wilks-Barrie General Hospital followed by a three and a half year position as surgical resident at the Mayo Clinic in Rochester, Minnesota.
 Dr. Guthrie, at the age of 30, was hired as surgeon-in-chief of the 25-year-old Robert Packer Hospital January 1910.
 For his services he received $1500 per year, use of a residence with heat and receipt of operating fees from paying patients after payment in full of all hospital charges were satisfied.
 The 25-bed hospital was in need of repair, $35,000 in debt, with no operating funds, or equipment save one wheel chair when Dr Guthrie took charge.
 In his tenure a 345-bed hospital was built and 78 full time doctors staffed the Guthrie Clinic.
 His philosophy was simple - provide the best in service, ability and tools; keep the lowliest detail at the highest level; observe everything both at home and abroad to bring the newest in medicine to Sayre.
 An interesting tribute to Dr. Guthrie - when Dr Mayo's, son Charles, finished medical school he came to the Robert Packer Hospital to serve his internship under Dr. Guthrie.
 Dr. Guthrie remained active in his leadership roll until failing health forced him to step aside in 1957 - he died the following year on October 30.